abramstyle/kaonjs/README.md

 - app.routes - Customize koa routes.

 ### resources
-- resources.root - If resources.root is exist, keon will serve all files inside the path as static server.
+- resources.root - If resources.root is exist, kaon will serve all files inside the path as static server.

 ### logs
 - logs.path - the access log will be written to here.